FeijiangHan/Feijianghan.github.io/_pages/includes/pub.md

 [**Paper**](https://arxiv.org/abs/2504.09402v2) \| [**Blog**](https://www.alphaxiv.org/abs/2504.09402v2)

+**TL;DR.** Many “reasoning” failures in LLMs are actually comprehension failures—the model misreads the question (semantic misunderstanding), so even Chain-of-Thought can’t reliably help.
+We introduce Step-by-Step Reading (SSR), a training-free framework that makes models read before they think: parse the question incrementally, keep each reasoning step grounded to the text, and fix backward dependencies via iterative re-contextualization.

 **Key Points**:
+- Identified *Semantic Misunderstanding* as a core reasoning bottleneck that persists even with CoT, stemming from the inherent constraints of the unidirectional attention mechanism.
 - Explained the effectiveness of prompt repetition through the lens of Attention: it helps models suppress focus on low-semantic tokens (e.g., punctuation) and redistribute attention to critical information.
-- Identified *Semantic Misunderstanding* as a core reasoning bottleneck that persists even with CoT, stemming from the inherent constraints of the unidirectional attention mechanism.
 - Proposed a training-free framework to resolve these issues by: (1) applying step-by-step reading logic, (2) automatically steering attention to key tokens via self-reference, and (3) resolving backward dependencies through iterative re-contextualization.

 <div class="paper-interaction" onclick="toggleAbstract('ssr_abstract')">